Skip to main content

 About us

-The Department of Music offers all academic based music programs for the University.
-The Department of Music offers a 15-credit minor, 21-credit Certificate in Music Technology and a BA in Music with two concentrations: General Music Studies and Music Technology.
-There are plans for concentrations in music theory, composition and jazz studies in the near future.
-The Department of Music is housed in Pao Hall.
+The Department of Music offers all academic based music programs for the University offering a 15-credit minor, 21-credit Certificate in Music Technology and a BA in Music with two concentrations: General Music Studies and Music Technology.
+Development of concentrations in music theory, composition and jazz studies are also underway.

 Facilities